 Exhibitions and Tours

-View a film documenting Mandela’s time at the Old Fort, and his emotional return to Constitution Hill some forty years later.
-The film is a poignant reminder of one man’s ability to inspire change in the political and moral structure of an entire society.
+The Mandela Cell - this includes a short film about former president, Nelson Mandela’s time at the Old Fort, as well as of his return to Constitution Hill some four decades later, which is rather stirring.
+This is a touching testimony of a man’s ability to inspire change, and to influence an entire society.

 The Women’s Jail - although this beautiful Victorian-style building is currently under renovation, the hoarding around it currently acts as an exhibition honouring the efforts and victories of some of the influential women that shaped the country’s future, despite pain and opposition of the worst kind.